 - Individuals already living in Quebec

-- Skilled immigrants who will live and work outside of major metropolitan areas (such as Montreal and Quebec City, where most of the province’s population is concentrated)
+- Skilled immigrants who are willing to live and work outside of major metropolitan areas (such as Montreal and Quebec City)

-- Applicants who are coming to Quebec with an existing job offer
+- Applicants who arrive with an existing job offer

-- Those who have already performed work in Quebec
+- Those who have already completed work in the province

 How to Apply for Permanent Resident Status

 Quebec is now accepting applications through an online portal named Arrima.
-The digitized system is intended to help expedite the process, allowing applicants to receive a response within six months, rather than the current 36.
+The digitized system should also help expedite the process.
+As a result, applicants would be able to receive a response within six months, rather than the current 36.

 To begin the online application process, apply through Arrima.